Turn on more accessible mode

 All parents of infants benefit by knowing they can actually do something to reduce the risk of SIDS.

-The SIDS risk reduction campaign known as “Back to Sleep” or “Reduce the Risk” has reduced the rate of SIDS deaths in California by 20 % from 1999 to 2008.
+The SIDS risk reduction campaign known as “Back to Sleep” or “Safe to Sleep” has reduced the rate of SIDS deaths in California by 29 % from 1999 to 2012.

 Who Provides Services

-Parent volunteers, health professionals, and safety professionals who are assisted by expert consultants at California Sudden Infant Death Syndrome Program and administered by California State University, Long Beach.
+Parent volunteers, public health professionals, Local MCAH SIDS Coordinators, and Staff at California Sudden Infant Death Syndrome Program.
+Current SIDS Contractor is Regents of the University of California, San Francisco, School of Nursing.
 To locate assistance in your area, please see our

 MCAH Directors and Local Toll Free Numbers Listing

 Federal Title V MCH Block Grant Funds.
-Maternal, Child and Adolescent Health (MCAH) Programs administers the SIDS Program.
+California Department of Public Health, Maternal, Child and Adolescent Health (MCAH) Division administers the SIDS Program.
 Please see the

 for more information.